wbamberg/idl-reference/docs/nsITableEditor.md

 </table>

 ### getFirstSelectedCell(aRange) ###
- Get first selected element from first selection range.
+<code> Get first selected element from first selection range.
   (If multiple cells were selected this is the first in the order they were selected)
 Assumes cell-selection model where each cell
 is in a separate range (selection parent node is table row)